Background pattern

 Your doctor should closely monitor your progress for at least 2 weeks after administration of hCG/hCG-r.

-If you use more HMG-lepori than you should:
+If you use more HMG-lepori than you should

-If you forgot to use HMG-lepori:
+If you forget to use HMG-lepori

-If you have any other questions about the use of this medication, ask your doctor.
+If you have any other questions about the use of this medicine, ask your doctor.

-4. Possible Adverse Effects
+4. Possible side effects

 Frequent, may affect up to 1 in 10 people: